-Once connected, the breakpoints defined within microflows will automatically trigger the events that are trapped by the Desktop Modeler.
-After triggering, the debugging tool within the Modeler allows you to step through each microflow action, one action at a time, viewing the changing variables along the route.
+Once connected, the breakpoints defined within microflows will automatically trigger the events that are trapped by Mendix Studio Pro.
+After triggering, the debugging tool within Mendix Studio and Mendix Studio Pro allows you to step through each microflow action, one action at a time, viewing the changing variables along the route.

-For more information about how to use the built-in debugging functionality, see How to Debug Microflows in the Mendix documentation.
+For more information about how to use the built-in debugging functionality, see How to Debug Microflows in the Mendix Studio Pro How-to’s.

 A microflow can be extended with custom Java actions.
 To make sure these can also be debugged, the Mendix Runtime and Mendix Service Console have been integrated into Eclipse.
 If you run into an error in any of the Java actions, you can easily debug them utilizing Eclipse’s debugger.

-When you start the debugger in Eclipse, the full Mendix application is started, and the Desktop Modeler console logs all the relevant logging information.
+When you start the debugger in Eclipse, the full Mendix application is started, and Mendix Studio Pro console logs all the relevant logging information.
 This makes the debugging experience seamless and fully integrated.

-For further information, see How to Debug Java Actions Remotely in the Mendix documentation.
+For further information, see How to Debug Java Actions Remotely in the Mendix Studio Pro How-to’s.